 See Figure 6 for return and supply air duct locations.
-Size the ductwork in accordance with the ASHRAE Handbook.
-Ductwork must be installed in accordance with NFPA Standard 90A.
+Size ductwork in accordance with the ASHRAE Handbook.
+Install ductwork in accordance with NFPA Standard 90A.

 When attaching duct to the unit, use a flexible/compressible material rated for duct connections.
 A 7.6 centimeter (3 inch) flexible connector for both return and supply duct connections is recommended.